What happened

 Careful, though.
 The useful move right now is not to launch everything on June 12.
 The useful move is to build a permit-ready menu.

-Sort your ideas into three piles: keep selling under the existing nonpotentially hazardous food rules, prepare potentially hazardous products for the new WVDA permit path, and drop anything that still sits outside the law, especially meat, poultry, seafood, and Grade A dairy.
+Sort your ideas into three piles: keep selling under the existing nonpotentially hazardous food rules, prepare potentially hazardous products for the new WVDA permit path, and cut anything the law still does not allow, especially meat, poultry, seafood, and Grade A dairy.

 Menu sorting